ToolsZilaSmart Calculators & Financial Tools

 Tax data and review status

 These paycheck calculator estimates use 2026 federal income-tax brackets, 2026 FICA values, and state income-tax data that is versioned separately.
-They were reviewed on June 2, 2026.
-Treat results as planning estimates, not tax, payroll, legal, or financial advice.
+The page copy and assumptions were reviewed on June 2, 2026.
+Use the result for planning and comparison, then confirm important decisions with official payroll or tax guidance.

-The calculator applies a transparent gross-to-net workflow using the tax tables bundled with the site: 2026 federal brackets, 2026 FICA values, and state tax data that is versioned separately.
+The calculator follows a transparent gross-to-net workflow using the tax tables bundled with the site: 2026 federal brackets, 2026 FICA values, and state tax data that is versioned separately.

 Full methodology